folkertdev/rust-rfcs/text/3720-labeled-match.md

 State machines require flexible control flow.
 However, the unstructured control flow of C is in many ways too flexible: it is hard for programmers to follow and for tools to reason about and give good errors for.
 Ideally, there is a middle ground between code that is easy to understand (by human and machine), interacts well with other rust features, and is flexible enough to efficiently express state machine logic.

+Additonally rust is a lot more strict than C: values must be initialized before use, and cannot be used after they have been dropped or moved.
+The analysis to determine whether a value can be used is conservative: there are valid programs (that would not exhibit incorrect behavior at runtime) that are nonetheless not accepted by the rust compiler.
+Accepting more valid programs while still rejecting all incorrect programs is an improvement.

 Today there is no good way to translate C code that uses implicit fallthroughs or similar control flow to rust while preserving both the ergonomics (in particular, a consistent level of indentation) and the performance (due to LLVM using jump tables instead of an unconditional jump, see the next section).
 If we wanted to translate this C code to Rust:

 ```c